JavaScript is disabled

 ACC:

-• The Supplier will be responsible for deducting the necessary amounts from every payment to the Client, to cover all relevant ACC levies, based on the levy rates specified by the Accident Compensation Corporation New Zealand, and relevant to the types of work undertaken by the Client, as defined by the Client themselves.
+• The Supplier will deduct the necessary amounts from every payment to the Client, to cover all relevant ACC levies, based on the levy rates specified by the Accident Compensation Corporation New Zealand, and relevant to the types of work undertaken by the Client, as defined by the Client themselves.

 Insurance:

-• Where requested, the Supplier agrees to provide the Client with a Professional Indemnity and Public Liability insurance policy, as appropriate for the Industry Type and Role selected by the Client during the registration process with the Supplier
+• Where requested and available, the Supplier agrees to provide the Client with a Professional Indemnity and Public Liability insurance policy, as appropriate for the Industry Type and Role selected by the Client during the registration process with the Supplier.

 • Once the Client has provided their Industry and Role Type, as well as their estimated income, a full breakdown of Insurance Fees can be requested by the Client in the form of a quote.